refinedev/refine/documentation/docs/guides-and-concepts/components/buttons/edit.md

 Clicking the button will trigger the `edit` method of [`useNavigation`](#) and then redirect the app to `/resources/posts/edit/1`.

 :::note
-By default, it acquires the id parameter from the route.
+`<EditButton>` component reads the id information from the route by default.
 :::

 ### `resourceName`